Iam-jOsHiMoHiT/SCHL_project/README.md

 <br>
 **FEATURES**
 <br>
-1. Made using python and MYSQL <br>
+1. Made using python and MYSQL. <br>
-2. At the beginning of code, it gives you options to choose a function you want to use.<br>
+2. At the beginning of code, it gives you options to choose a function you want to use. <br>
 3. Each function makes changes to bookstor database. <br>
 <br>

 **THANK YOU**